This is a guest post from Jacqueline Lambert of World Wide Walkies

-And Dorset has motivated me to write – because it is an absolutely mind-bogglingly wonderful place to explore with your dog!
+And Dorset has motivated me to write – because it is an absolutely mind-bogglingly wonderful place to explore in the United Kingdom with your dog!

-- The Three Tuns, Bransgore – a ‘proper’ 17th-century thatched pub – a friendly ‘local’ serving excellent food and beer.
-Pawfect after a walk in the New Forest.
+The Three Tuns in Bransgore is a ‘proper’ 17th-century thatched pub serving excellent food and beer.
+It’s pawfect after a walk in the New Forest.
 (Hurn and Wareham Forests are also worth exploring.)

-- The Beach House Café, Mudeford Sand Spit – with gorgeous views over Christchurch Harbour – particularly at sunset, the café is about half-way around my favourite walk over Hengistbury Head.
-You can also cross the harbour to/from the café on the Fido-friendly ferry from Christchurch or Mudeford Quay.
-Buy fresh fish at Mudeford or walk along Avon Beach (leads on) along the bay or cliff-top (leads off) to Highcliffe Castle for a cake.
+At Mudeford Sand Spit, The Beach House Café offers gorgeous views over Christchurch Harbour, particularly at sunset.
+The café is about half-way around my favourite walk over Hengistbury Head.
+You can also cross the harbour to/from the café on the dog-friendly ferries from Christchurch or Mudeford Quay.

-- Moreton Tearooms – an award-winning tearoom in the Old School House.
-Ideal for hungry-hounds walking The Lawrence of Arabia Trail.
-Lawrence is buried at St Nicholas Church, Moreton – don’t miss Whistler’s magnificent, engraved glass windows.
+Moreton Tearooms is an award-winning tearoom in the Old School House.
+It’s ideal for hungry-hounds walking The Lawrence of Arabia Trail.
+Lawrence is buried at St Nicholas Church, Moreton; don’t miss Whistler’s magnificent, engraved glass windows.

-- Hive Beach Cafe, Burton Bradstock – on a beautiful day, enjoy a fabulous beach walk followed by the freshest fish, grilled outdoors on the beach.
+On a beautiful day head to Hive Beach Cafe at Burton Bradstock.
+Enjoy a fabulous beach walk followed by the freshest fish, grilled outdoors on the beach.
 Arrive early to bag a table.

 Dog-Friendly Sightseeing in Dorset

 Dorset has oodles on offer.
-The major attractions are well-covered elsewhere and here is a list of Dorset’s dog-friendly attractions.
-The following are our top tail-waggers:
+The major attractions are well-covered elsewhere.
+The following are our top tail-waggers.

-- The South Dorset Ridgeway Walks – a 5000-year-old road forming part of the long-distance South West Coast Path.
+The South Dorset Ridgeway Walks is a 5000-year-old road forming part of the long-distance South West Coast Path.
 Expect dramatic coastal views and so much ancient history that ‘The Land of Bone and Stone’ has been compared to Stonehenge.

-- Badbury Rings – a substantial iron-age hill fort near the pretty town of Wimborne Minster.
+Badbury Rings is a substantial iron-age hill fort near the pretty town of Wimborne Minster.
 Consider a post-prehistory cuppa and wander (leads on) in the gardens at Kingston Lacy.

-- Corfe Castle – a fairy-tale village dominated by a dramatic, ruined, hilltop castle with miles of walks.
+Corfe Castle is a fairy-tale village dominated by a dramatic, ruined, hilltop castle with miles of walks.
 Dogs on leads are welcome in the castle, most pubs and tea rooms and on the Corfe-Swanage steam train.

-- Lulworth Cove and Durdle Door – busy, commercial and sleeping dogs will miss getting a parking space, but the shell-shaped bay and rock arch is a must-see.
-It’s Dorset, so leave the castle and car park and have the coast to yourself.
+Lulworth Cove and Durdle Door may be busy and commercial (sleeping dogs will miss getting a parking space), but the shell-shaped bay and rock arch is a must-see.
+It’s Dorset, so leave the cove and car park and have the coast to yourself.

-- Tyneham Ghost Village – a fascinating place where time stopped in 1943.
+Tyneham Ghost Village is a fascinating place where time stopped in 1943.
 The houses and school remain exactly as they were over 70-years ago, when villagers were evacuated to allow training of Allied Forces.
 There are walks if you can drag yourself away.
-Due to firing on the Lulworth Ranges, check opening times.
+Due to firing on the Lulworth Ranges, check the current opening times.

-- Lyme Regis – if you saw Meryl Streep in ‘The French Lieutenant’s Woman’ you will have seen Lyme Regis’ famous ‘Cobb’.
-‘The Pearl of Dorset’ is famed for fossils; 200-years ago, Mary Anning discovered several rare, complete dinosaur skeletons.
+If you saw Meryl Streep in ‘The French Lieutenant’s Woman’ you will have seen Lyme Regis’ famous ‘Cobb’.
+‘The Pearl of Dorset’ is famed for fossils: 200-years ago Mary Anning discovered several rare, complete dinosaur skeletons.
+It’s a highlight of the Jurassic Coast.
 Expect more spectacular scenery and plenty of walking.

 Dog-Friendly Accommodation in Dorset

-Jacqueline Lambert’s blog www.worldwidewalkies.com details her travels in Europe with her husband and four dogs.
+Jacqueline Lambert’s blog World Wide Walkies details her travels in Europe with her husband and four dogs.
 It has been featured in ‘Dog Friendly’ magazine and the ‘Eurotunnel Le Shuttle’ newsletter.
 Jacqueline has contributed guest blogs to dog and travel websites at home and abroad and writes newsletters, web content and articles on windsurfing for the UK’s National Watersports Festival.

 Jacqueline’s series of books; ‘Adventure Caravanning with Dogs’ have all received five-star reviews on Amazon and are available worldwide as both eBooks or Paperbacks.
 ‘Year 1 – Fur Babies in France – From Wage Slaves to Living the Dream’ describes giving up work to tour full-time and an exploration of the back roads of France.
 Regular Amazon bestseller ‘Dog on the Rhine – From Rat Race to Road Trip’ follows a more ambitious jaunt through Germany, The Czech Republic, Austria, Slovenia, Croatia and Italy.
 ‘Dogs ‘n’ Dracula – a Romance with Romania’ will be available in mid-2019.